riley/no-jquery/3_AJAX.md

 #### JSON

-Say that we want to update something one the server, and we want to send it via JSON.
+Say that we want to update something on the server, and we want to send it via JSON.
 That's a pretty normal use case, right?

 ```javascript
 $.ajax({